SAT Prep Course at USC Columbia Campus

-University Test Prep offers the SAT Blitz at USC Columbia which is same great material and same outstanding instructors as our summer SAT courses - in a slightly condensed format.
+University Test Prep offers the SAT Blitz Prep Course at USC Columbia which is same great material and same outstanding instructors as our summer SAT courses - in a slightly condensed format.

-The SAT Blitz provides Columbia area high school students with an opportunity to prepare for the SAT exam in the weeks leading up to the test.
-This 16 hour comprehensive course meets on Sundays for four hours and this once per week format allows participants to practice their new skills during the week, leading to greater opportunities for learning and interaction with our expert instructors.
+Since 2010, this SAT Prep Course provides Columbia area high school students with an opportunity to prepare for the SAT exam in the weeks leading up to the test.
+This 16 hour comprehensive course meets on Saturdays or Sundays for four hours and this once per week format allows participants to practice their new skills during the week, leading to greater opportunities for learning and interaction with our expert instructors.
 Through the course, it provides general information about the SAT, question formats, study tips, covers quantitative subjects and verbal subjects and you'll see examples of typical SAT exam questions.
-This course is designed for students are planning to take the SAT exam during the school year.
+This course is designed for current high school students who are planning to take the SAT exam during the school year.
 We recommend taking the SAT right after the course ends.

 We'll provide to you at the first class:

 - Course Textbook: "The Official SAT Study Guide"

 2015 SAT Test Dates

 - Saturday, January 24

 Visit SAT website to register and to view more information about the test.

 Course: PD15-1963: SAT Course at USC Columbia Campus

 Course: PD15-1964: SAT Course at USC Columbia Campus